The Facts And Fictions Of Depression Statistics And Data

 Seeking therapy for depression

 People with depression should generally seek therapy, either online or in person, for several reasons.
 First and foremost, therapy can provide a safe and supportive environment where individuals can explore their thoughts, feelings, and behaviors in a non-judgmental space.
-In addition, depression treatment can improve your mental health and overall well-being so that you can live the life you wish to live.
+In addition, depression treatment may help improve your mental health and overall well-being so that you can live the life you wish to live.

 Getty